Code-Institute-Submissions/Vibrant-Future-Foundation/README.md

 ## Credit

-* Background image on the Homepage was taken from [Unsplash](https://unsplash.com/photos/PAiVzSmYy-c), credit to Ben White for uploading this picture to [Unsplash](unsplash.com)
+* Background image on the Home page was taken from [Unsplash](https://unsplash.com/photos/PAiVzSmYy-c), credit to Ben White for uploading this picture to [Unsplash](unsplash.com)

-* Four images of the founders on who we are page the true images of founders of the charity and all founders were happy to publish their image on website, thanks to everyone
+* Four images of the Founders on Who We Are page are the true images of Founders of the Foundation and all of the Founders were happy to publish their images on website, thanks to everyone

-* Image of Nepal's Flag  which is displayed below the images of founders on who we are page were taken from [Google](https://www.google.com/search?q=flag+of+nepal&rlz=1C1CHBF_en-GBGB881GB881&sxsrf=ALeKk02jALv28pQWx0SJ_wWS8Z0ZifdW7w:1605524058842&source=lnms&tbm=isch&sa=X&ved=2ahUKEwjNitKZ84btAhUrVRUIHaVEAicQ_AUoAXoECBEQAw&biw=1920&bih=969) and modified as per project requirement using powerpoint
+* Image of flag of Nepal which is displayed below the images of Founders on Who We Are page were taken from [Google](https://www.google.com/search?q=flag+of+nepal&rlz=1C1CHBF_en-GBGB881GB881&sxsrf=ALeKk02jALv28pQWx0SJ_wWS8Z0ZifdW7w:1605524058842&source=lnms&tbm=isch&sa=X&ved=2ahUKEwjNitKZ84btAhUrVRUIHaVEAicQ_AUoAXoECBEQAw&biw=1920&bih=969) and modified as per project requirement using powerpoint

-* Image of UK's flag which is displayed below the images of founders on who we are page were taken from [Google](https://www.google.com/search?q=flag+of+uk&rlz=1C1CHBF_en-GBGB881GB881&sxsrf=ALeKk03nNHin4cq4Z6qlORbyjWHf2nxyTQ:1605524377976&source=lnms&tbm=isch&sa=X&ved=2ahUKEwj2xOix9IbtAhVCThUIHabHBGUQ_AUoAXoECA4QAw&biw=1920&bih=969) and modified as per project requirement using powerpoint
+* Image of flag of the UK which is displayed below the images of Founders on Who We Are page were taken from [Google](https://www.google.com/search?q=flag+of+uk&rlz=1C1CHBF_en-GBGB881GB881&sxsrf=ALeKk03nNHin4cq4Z6qlORbyjWHf2nxyTQ:1605524377976&source=lnms&tbm=isch&sa=X&ved=2ahUKEwj2xOix9IbtAhVCThUIHabHBGUQ_AUoAXoECA4QAw&biw=1920&bih=969) and modified as per project requirement using powerpoint

-* First image of running on What we do page was taken from [Coachmag](https://www.coachmag.co.uk/marathon-training/6520/london-marathon-ballot)
+* First image of running on What We Do page was taken from [Coachmag](https://www.coachmag.co.uk/marathon-training/6520/london-marathon-ballot)

-* Second Image of cycling on what we do page was taken from google images of [london prudential ride](https://www.google.com/search?q=london+prudential+ride+images&rlz=1C1CHBF_en-GBGB881GB881&sxsrf=ALeKk03nYavIJg2EzgahHj3ulAokn_ZrrQ:1605527548092&source=lnms&tbm=isch&sa=X&ved=2ahUKEwiThrmZgIftAhXCUBUIHWXHBRkQ_AUoAnoECAgQBA&biw=1920&bih=969#imgrc=nSP_iZ-JsBdMNM)
+* Second Image of cycling on What We Do page was taken from google images of [london prudential ride](https://www.google.com/search?q=london+prudential+ride+images&rlz=1C1CHBF_en-GBGB881GB881&sxsrf=ALeKk03nYavIJg2EzgahHj3ulAokn_ZrrQ:1605527548092&source=lnms&tbm=isch&sa=X&ved=2ahUKEwiThrmZgIftAhXCUBUIHWXHBRkQ_AUoAnoECAgQBA&biw=1920&bih=969#imgrc=nSP_iZ-JsBdMNM)

-* Third image of fund collection on what we do page was taken from [Unsplash](https://unsplash.com/photos/Y_x747Yshlw), thanks to Christian Dubovan for uploading this image to [Unsplash](unsplash.com)
+* Third image of fund collection on What We Do page was taken from [Unsplash](https://unsplash.com/photos/Y_x747Yshlw), thanks to Christian Dubovan for uploading this image to [Unsplash](unsplash.com)

-* Some of the text content in vision section of what we do page were taken from [Charity Navigator Page](https://www.charitynavigator.org/index.cfm?bay=content.view&cpid=17)
+* Some of the text contents in Vision section of What We Do page were taken from [Charity Navigator Page](https://www.charitynavigator.org/index.cfm?bay=content.view&cpid=17)

-* Thanks to dcode for [youtube video](https://www.youtube.com/watch?v=exb2ab72Xhs) on Image Hover Text Overlay effect - I have used some code and concept from this video for my what we do page while creating overlay effect on image
+* Thanks to dcode for [youtube video](https://www.youtube.com/watch?v=exb2ab72Xhs) on Image Hover Text Overlay effect - I have used some codes and concepts from this video for What We Do page while creating overlay effect on image

 * Thanks to Academind for [youtube video](https://www.youtube.com/watch?v=23bpce-5s8I) on Bootstrap Navbar concepts which was really helpful for me to understand on making Navbar responsive.

 * Concept of having number pattern as required element for phone number while creating form for Join Us page was taken from [Codegrepper Page](https://www.codegrepper.com/code-examples/html/html+phone+number+input)

-* Credit to [W3School](https://www.w3schools.com/default.asp) page as i have accessed this page throughout the process which was really helpful for ressolving an issue on several occasion , i have also taken the HTML code from [W3school](https://www.w3schools.com/html/html_forms.asp) while creating form for my Join Us page and modified as per project requirement
+* Credit to [W3School](https://www.w3schools.com/default.asp) page as I have accessed this page throughout the process which was really helpful for resolving an issue on several occasion, I have also taken the HTML code from [W3school](https://www.w3schools.com/html/html_forms.asp) while creating form for Join Us page and modified as per project requirement

 ## Acknowledgements

-I would like to thank everyone on the Code institute Slack channels, tutor support team and Massive thank to my Mentor [Mark Railton](https://github.com/railto)
+I would like to thank everyone on the Code institute Slack channels, tutor support team and massive thank to my Mentor [Mark Railton](https://github.com/railto).

 ## Disclaimer

-All images and contents of website are eductaional purpose only
+All images and contents of the website are educational purposes only.